artinmn/Operators/README.md

 { WHOLE1, NUMERATOR1, DENOMINATOR1, WHOLE2, NUMERATOR2, DENOMINATOR2, OPERATOR, EXPECTED_RESULT[NULL if not supplied] }

 { 3, 3, 4, 0, 1, 2, "*", null }

+Please note the following for above commands:
+* "Denominators can't be zero and if the operation is division, second numerator can't be zero either"
+* "Choosing large values might lead to overflow condition and return wrong results"